civicrm/composer-compile-lib/README.md

 # CiviCRM Compilation Library

-This is a quick-and-dirty library with some example tasks and helpers for [composer-compile-plugin](https://github.com/civicrm/composer-compile-plugin).
+This package provides a handful of small tasks and helpers for use with [composer-compile-plugin](https://github.com/civicrm/composer-compile-plugin).

-Some general values for this repo:
+Design guidelines:

 * Use basic functions and static methods to allow easy operation in pre-boot environments.
-* Every task/helper must throw an exception if it doesn't work.
+* Every task/function must throw an exception if it doesn't work.
 * If a task is outputting to a folder, and if the folder doesn't exist, then it should auto-create the folder.

-* Feel free to copy/hack/etc. If you re-publish, please use a different name+namespace to allow coexistence.
+It aims to support CiviCRM-related packages, but it is loosely coupled, so:

+* CiviCRM-related packages can have compilation tasks which don't use any of these helpers.
+* Other projects can use these helpers without CiviCRM.

 ## Require the library